 Each assigned resource and assigned expense creates units in Primavera P6.
 The number of units depends on the duration of the activity and the current settings.
 However, Units % Complete is only calculated for labor and non-labor units and material units and expense units are ignored in this calculation.
 The chosen percentage type for an activity (i.e. Duration, Units or Physical) will determine the Activity % complete.

 As the Activity % value is used as the Performance % complete to compute Earned Value, it is important that an appropriate percentage is used.
 Clearly where an activity consists of material and expense assignments the Units % calculation will return an incorrect value for Activity % complete and consequently the activity performance.
 In this instance Physical % Complete should be applied.

 There are two methods of dealing with physical values in Primavera P6:

 - Manual entry which is the default method and is done by entering whatever is determined by expert opinion or other means in the Physical % Complete field of the activity.

 - Using Activity Steps which selects predefined manually weighted values.

 The first step in this process is to select the “Activity percent complete based on activity steps” option in the Enterprise menu in P6.

 The activity steps for an activity can then be defined by using a step template that has been assigned to the activity.
 The template steps have predetermined weightings and these can be used for entering progress which then automatically updates Physical % Complete for the overall activity.

-If you would like to learn more about how use utilize and implement the various function Primavera functions, click the link below to have an IMS team member contact you for a free consultation.
+If you would like to learn more about how to utilize and implement the various Primavera functions, click the link below to have an IMS team member contact you for a free consultation.